 NEA Representative Assembly County Cluster Nomination Forms

-Nomination forms and information about nomination procedures concerning County Cluster delegates can be downloaded and printed from this section when available in late February.
+Nomination forms and information about nomination procedures concerning County Cluster delegates will be available in late February.
 NEA requires local affiliates to have at least 76 members to be eligible to send one delegate to the NEA Representative Assembly.
 To give local affiliates with less than 75 members the opportunity to be represented by a delegate(s), NEA allows state affiliates to organize "clusters."
 CEA's clusters are organized by counties that have local affiliates with less than 75 members.